sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 This proposal uses the level 3 security, Private Space on Android smartphones, to implement all five health data privacy requirements.

 ## 2.10 Artificial intelligence
 The phrase "artificial intelligence" was coined in 1955 by John McCarthy who defined intelligence as "the computational part of the ability to achieve goals in the world."
-However, the field did not start its rapid growth until 2011, when GPUs were first programmed to accelerate the training of neural networks.
+However, the field did not start its rapid growth until 2011, when [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit)s were first programmed to accelerate the training of neural networks.

 Today, the capabilities of the neural-network-trained Large Language Models (LLMs) might be best described as uneven across tasks.
-For example, Google's Gemini deep research model is the best proofreader of essays (e.g., this one) I've ever worked with, human or not.
+For example, Google's Gemini deep research model is an extraordinary proofreader of essays (e.g., this one).
 Yet, that same LLM is not currently capable of transforming an English description of a desired plot into Makie code to plot it.
-Empowering healthcare professionals to write "prompt to plot" specifications to get helpful views of patient data is so important to the proposed patient health dashboards that a significant portion of a grant-funded budget should go to supporting professional Makie developers working on that capability.
+Empowering healthcare professionals to write "prompt to plot" specifications to get helpful views of patient data is a key goal of this proposal.

 ## 2.11 Google Research's co-scientist
 According to the Google Research paper [_Towards an AI co-scientist_](https://storage.googleapis.com/coscientist_paper/ai_coscientist.pdf),